 We encourage a community of mutual support and growth, one without prejudice and discrimination in any form.
 We have a collective responsibility to aid each other.
 This includes engaging in honest discussions, offering constructive criticism, and leading by example, as we develop into knowledgeable and responsible physicians.
 We must not be afraid to initiate dialogue with our peers regarding behaviors and actions.
 This conversation should be frank, constructive, respectful, and confidential, especially regarding but not limited to non-academic concerns.
-High standards for confidentiality avoid public stigmatization and encourage an open and sincere exchange of ideas.
-Such discourse will provide a unique opportunity to learn from each other and further grow within our diverse community.
+High standards for confidentiality avoid public stigmatization and encourage an open and sincere exchange to non-academic concerns.
+Fight standards for confidentiality avoid paole sugmentation and further grow within our diverse community.